2017 Brecon Albarino (Library, Club Only!)

 Subtotal: $0.00

-2017 Brecon Viognier
+2017 Brecon Viognier (Library, Club Only!)

 A Viognier with one “trench” foot in each camp.
 Don’t get us wrong we love the crispness of a cool climate Viognier.
 Also, we just love the mid palate viscosity combined with tropical aromatics of a more sunblessed version.
 But have you ever tried the combination!
 Truly the best of both worlds.